 Federalism and Phantom Economic Rights in NFIB v.
 Sebelius

-October 17, 2013
+Date Written: October 17, 2013

 Current scholarship addressing the role of individual liberty in NFIB v.
 Sebelius tends to deploy Lochner as a convenient rhetorical touchstone, to lend an air of illicitness or subterfuge to the majority’s Commerce Clause analysis.
-I argue that the Lochner-era substantive due process cases are both more nuanced and more instructive than judges and many scholars have realized.
+This Article argues that the Lochner-era substantive due process cases are both more nuanced and more instructive than judges and many scholars have realized.
 They illustrate, in particular, that constraints on legislative authority that are rooted in individual liberty and constraints on legislative authority that are rooted in enumerated powers and federalism can and do operate in dynamic relationship to one another.
 Reading NFIB v.
 Sebelius through this historical lens better equips us to interrogate the role that economic liberty plays in the majority’s Commerce Clause analysis, and provides an important alternative analytical framework to the structure/rights dichotomy advanced by the Chief Justice and joint dissenters.
-The activity/inactivity distinction not only portends a constitutionally dim future for federal purchase mandates, but may also herald more far-reaching restrictions on congressional interference with individual liberty, in which individual sovereignty assumes a place alongside state sovereignty in the Court’s federalism.
+The activity/inactivity distinction not only portends a constitutionally dim future for federal purchase mandates, but may also herald more far-reaching restrictions on congressional interference with economic liberty, in which individual sovereignty assumes a place alongside state sovereignty in the Court’s federalism.

-Keywords: Patient Protection and Affordable Care Act, Congress, Supreme Court, minimum coverage provision (MCP), “individual mandate,” taxation, legislative authority, congressional authority, individual liberty, Commerce Clause, constitutional law
+Keywords: Patient Protection and Affordable Care Act, Congress, Supreme Court, minimum coverage provision (MCP), individual mandate, taxation, legislative authority, congressional authority, individual liberty, Commerce Clause, constitutional law

-JEL Classification: K19, K29, K34, K39, K49, I18working papers series
+JEL Classification: K19, K29, K34, K39, K49, I18